teowa/terraform-provider-azurerm/website/docs/r/network_manager_commit.html.markdown

 * `scope_access` - (Required) Specifies the configuration deployment type.
 Possible values are `Connectivity` and `SecurityAdmin`.

 * `configuration_ids` - (Required) A list of Network Manager Configuration IDs.
-If an empty list is passed, it means to clean all the commit.
+If an empty list is passed, it means to clean all the committed configurations.

 ## Attributes Reference